 Employee performance evaluation is vital to the growth of both the employee and the company.
 It should be done fairly and objectively so you can identify your best-performing employees.
 Creating a strong team does not end in the hiring process.

 Let us consider the costs of high employee turnover.
 First, advertising for a vacant position costs a significant amount of money.
 The interview process is neither free nor easy.
 Training and onboarding a new employee is not cheap either.
 Additionally, the team’s overall productivity is affected as it could take a while for the new employee to reach the same level of comfort and expertise as an old employee.

 It is best to nurture and retain top employees rather than hire new ones.
 Here’s how you can do that:

-- Come up with small perks.
-Why not provide free food or drinks?
-Jive Software, for example, has Bacon Thursday and Hot Food Friday while HubSpot gives free Kindle books.
+Come up with small perks Why not provide free food or drinks?
+For example, Jive Software has Bacon Thursday and Hot Food Friday while HubSpot gives free Kindle books.
 These things cost a lot less than if you lose your employees because they feel unappreciated.
 Even the smallest gestures can make employees stick around.

-- Promote from within.
-Frustration can easily happen if your employees don’t see a clear path to career advancement in your company.
+Promote from within Frustration can easily happen if your employees don’t see a clear path to your company’s career advancement.
 If this happens, they might stop giving their all-out efforts when doing their tasks and eventually leave the moment they get a better offer.

-- Regularly ask for feedbacks.
-Companies usually perform exit interviews to find out why employees decided to leave.
+Regularly ask for feedback Companies usually perform exit interviews to find out why employees decided to leave.
 Not many, however, are conducting “stay” interviews.
 This is a way to find out why your employees stayed and what you can do to improve your company culture.

-Losing a highly trained employee could cost your company up to 213% of their salary, according to the Center for American Progress.
+According to the Center for American Progress, losing a highly trained employee could cost your company up to 213% of their salary.
 So do your best to identify, nurture, and retain employees.
 Ask for continuous feedback and keep appreciate them regularly.